5 Statistical Inference and Hypothesis Testing

 Confidence Interval for a Population Proportion

 Suppose we wish to estimate the overall churn rate in the customer population.
 From the churn dataset, we can compute the sample proportion of customers who churn.
-But how precise is this estimate?
-How much might it vary if we were to observe a different sample?
+As with the sample mean, however, this estimate is subject to sampling variability.
+A different sample of customers might produce a slightly different churn rate.

 To construct a 95 percent confidence interval for the proportion of customers who churn in the churn dataset, we use: